voxors/GameSaveSyncClient/README.md

 # GameSaveSyncClient

-GameSaveSyncClient is a cross‑platform Qt desktop application that synchronizes local game‑save folders with a remote GameSaveSync server.
-It automatically detects game‑save paths on the local machine, uploads new or modified saves, and can download missing saves from the server.
+GameSaveSyncClient is a cross‑platform Qt desktop application that synchronizes local game‑save folders with a remote GameSaveSync server, uploads new or modified saves, and can download missing saves from the server.
 The client communicates with the server via a simple JSON‑over‑HTTP API and stores the sync state in a local SQLite database.

 ## Build Requirements

-- **Qt 6.x** (Widgets and Network modules).
+- **Qt 6.x** (Widgets, Network Svg and SvgWidgets modules).
 The project uses CMake to locate Qt; set the `Qt6_HOME` environment variable or let CMake find Qt automatically on the system path.
 - **CMake ≥ 3.16** (used for project configuration).
 - **Miniz** (automatically fetched by CMake – no separate install required).

 ## Running Requirements

-- **A running GameSaveSync server** – the client needs the base URL, which is configurable in the Setup dialog the first time it starts.
+- **A running [GameSaveSyncServer](https://github.com/voxors/GameSaveSyncServer)** – the client needs the base URL, which is configurable in the Setup dialog the first time it starts.

 ## Build Instructions